aws-samples/aws-serverless-workshop-innovator-island/README.md

 1 | Deploy the App | Deploy the initial frontend and backend applications.
 2 | Ride wait times | Integrate your application with the ride systems so guests can see wait times.
 3 | Ride photos | Build a photo processing flow so guests can take selfies around the park.
-4 | Translation (Bonus) | Help international guests understand the app by adding language translation.
+4 | Translation | Help international guests understand the app by adding language translation.
+5 | Analyzing visitor stats | Collecting and analyzing large amounts of data from park guests.
+6 | Developing event-based architecture | Routing park maintenance events depending upon severity.

 If you run out of time in the workshop, don't panic!
 This GitHub repository is public and is available after your workshop ends.